gsimon75-cloud/gke_lb_demo/README.md

 Pool as part of the Cluster specification (`nodePools[]`), but with the full specification model as any Pools that we would add afterwards.

-So, this is an Ansible limitation, because the latest changes of the GKE API hasn't yet been tracked to the corresponding module [`gcp_container_cluster`](https://github.com/ansible/ansible/blob/8074fa9a3e388072416238aeeac8eab524442dbd/lib/ansible/modules/cloud/google/gcp_container_cluster.py#L719).
+So, this is an Ansible limitation, the latest changes of the GKE API hasn't yet been tracked to the corresponding module [`gcp_container_cluster`](https://github.com/ansible/ansible/blob/8074fa9a3e388072416238aeeac8eab524442dbd/lib/ansible/modules/cloud/google/gcp_container_cluster.py#L719).
 ([Others](https://serverfault.com/questions/822787/create-google-container-engine-cluster-without-default-node-pool/823938)
 have also run into this problem, only at that time the new GKE API may not have existed yet.)